pruscius/ClimUp/README.md

 # Clim Up

-> A simple weather app developed in my spare time.
+> A simple weather app that consumes the Open Weather API.

 # Web Site